Stivvo/wayPreview/README.md

   -h, --help        Displays help on commandline options.
   --help-all        Displays help including Qt specific options.
-  --quit            close and disconnect the server --wsize <ratio>   set the <ratio>, between window height and screen height
+  --quit            close and disconnect the server --socket <name>   name for the wayPreview instance (string to append to the
-                    (0.5 uses half of the screen height), 0.3 is default if not set
+                    socket <name>), allows to run more than one instance of wayPreview at the same time, optional --wsize <ratio>   set the <ratio>, between window height and screen height (0.5 uses half of the screen height), 0.3 is default if not set